 At the end of each reporting period, management exercises judgment in assessing the Company's ability to continue as a going concern by reviewing the Company's performance, resources and future obligations.
-The conclusion that the Company will be able to continue as a going concern is subject to critical judgments of management with respect to assumptions surrounding the short and long-term operating budgets, expected profitability, investment and financing activities and management's strategic planning.
-The assumptions used in management's going concern assessment are derived from actual operating results along with industry and market trends and are consistent with those used to evaluate impairment of goodwill and intangible assets as at June 30, 2022.
-Management believes there is sufficient capital to meet the Company's business obligations for at least the next twelve months, after taking into account expected cash flows and the Company's cash position at period end.
+The conclusion that the

+Company will be able to continue as a going concern is subject to critical judgments of management with respect to assumptions surrounding short and long-term operating budgets, expected profitability, investment and financing activities and management's strategic planning.
+The assumptions used in management's going concern assessment are derived from actual operating results along with industry and market trends and are consistent with those used to evaluate impairment of goodwill and intangible assets as at December 31, 2022.

-As indicated in Note 19 of the Q2 2022 Financial Statements, the Company has recognized a provision for particular uncertain tax positions which are related to PMACC and SJW.
-PMACC has entered into a partial payment and installment agreement for a portion of its uncertain tax position and is resolving its uncertain tax position through monthly installment payments beginning August 1, 2022.
-The Company has adjusted its provision to reflect the gain recognized for the reduction of the provision and the long-term nature of the majority of the remaining expected obligation.
+As indicated in Note 20 of the 2022 Financial Statements, the Company has recognized a provision for particular uncertain tax positions which are related to PMACC and SJW.
+The Company has entered into the IRS Agreement for a portion of the uncertain tax position related to PMACC.
+The Company will be resolving the uncertain tax position through monthly installment payments of \$50,000 which began on August 1, 2022.

-Outside of the partial payment and installment agreement for PMACC, the timing of additional payments arising from these or any future uncertain tax positions is expected to exceed twelve months from the date the Q2 2022 Financial Statements were authorized to be issued.
-The Company believes it will have funds in the future to satisfy any such required cash outflows from its operations and other sources of financing.
-However, it is possible that the Company will need to obtain additional capital to meet these uncertain cash flow requirements and there is no assurance that such capital will be available or available on favorable terms.
+Outside of the Company's IRS Agreement for PMACC, the timing of additional payments arising from these or any future uncertain tax positions is expected to exceed twelve months from the date the 2022 Financial Statements were authorized to be issued.
 The final amount to be paid for all uncertain tax positions is uncertain.